pointybeard/primaryentryfield/README.md

 ## Installation and Setup

-1. Upload the 'primaryentryfield' folder to your Symphony 'extensions' folder or include it as a submodule (`git submodule add --name=extensions/primaryentryfield https://github.com/pointybeard/primaryentryfield.git`)
+1. Upload the 'primaryentryfield' folder to your Symphony 'extensions' folder or include it as a submodule in your install of Symphony (`git submodule add https://github.com/pointybeard/primaryentryfield.git extensions/primaryentryfiel`)

-2. Run `composer update` from within the 'primaryentryfield' extension folder to install required packages.
+2. Run `composer update` from within the 'primaryentryfield' extension folder to install required packages

-3. Install it by selecting "Primary Entry Field", choose Install from the `with-selected` menu, then click Apply.
+3. Install it by selecting "Primary Entry Field", choose Install from the `with-selected` menu, then click Apply

 ## Usage